haoming-ma/haoming-ma.github.io/_pages/research.md

 </details>

 <details class="accordion">
   <summary><strong>Theme 2: Geospatial Measurement-Informed Carbon Accounting and Management</strong></summary>
-  <p>I developed a Geospatial Measurement-Informed Life Cycle Assessment (GMLCA) framework that leverages both bottom-up and top-down methane emission data acquired from multiscale remote sensing techniques.
-Addressing the communication gap between measurement-based methane inventories and national greenhouse gas emission inventories (GHGEI), this framework reconciles discrepancies by explicitly accounting for the intermittent emissions from super-emitters captured in top-down aerial surveys of global LNG supply chains.
-By applying GMLCA, I concluded that the GHG emissions of the international LNG trade were underestimated by up to 33% in 2023.
-This framework is now being extended to the blue hydrogen supply chains associated with steam methane reforming (SMR).</p>
+  <p>Dr. Ma developed a Geospatial Measurement-Informed Life Cycle Assessment (GMLCA) framework that leverages multiscale methane emission data, acquired from satellites to aircraft to ground-based sensors, to process-level GHG emission accounting approach.
+Addressing the knowledge gap between measurement-based methane inventories and national greenhouse gas emission inventories (GHGEI), this framework reconciles discrepancies by explicitly accounting for the intermittent emissions from super-emitters captured in top-down surveys of geo-energy supply chains.
+For example, by applying GMLCA to the global liquefied natural gas (LNG) production, his work concluded that the existing GHG emissions of the international LNG trade were underestimated by up to 33% in 2023.
+This framework is now being extended to the blue hydrogen supply chains produced via steam methane reforming (SMR).</p>

 <!-- Cluster-2 figure, centred with caption -->
 <figure style="margin:1rem auto; max-width:80%; text-align:center;">